Freedom of Information

 The Freedom of Information (Scotland) Act 2002 requires public authorities to adopt a publication scheme which is a means of making information available pro-actively.

 Robert Gordon University has regard to the public interest in the information it holds and is mindful of the values of openness and honesty.
 Hence, it has adopted the model publication scheme set forth by the Scottish Information Commissioner for the Scottish Higher Education sector.
 This scheme has been approved until 31 May 2017, and can be seen on the Scottish Information Commissioner's website.

 The university's publication scheme consists of different classes or categories of information, which we publish and are available free of charge, except in particular cases where a payment is required.

 Information requests must be in writing or in some other recordable form, with the name and address of the applicant and a description of the information required and the university has 20 working days in which to respond.
 They can be made via post, phone, email, Facebook or Twitter and we will aim to fulfil them as long as the information requested does not fall into one of the exempt categories.

-The University receives around 150 requests for information under the Freedom of Information (Scotland) Act 2002, a list of disclosures to date this year is available here.
+The University receives around 150 requests for information under the Freedom of Information (Scotland) Act 2002.
 Most information listed in the University's publication scheme is available on our website.
 However, if the information you request is not available on the website but is listed in our publication scheme, we will send it to you by email or whichever format you chose wherever practicable.

 A fee may be charged in accordance with the Fees Regulations and will not process the request until the fee is paid.
 It can refuse to process a request if it estimates that the cost to the University will be above the upper limit specified in the Fees Regulation.